 Causes of kidney disease

-The leading causes of chronic kidney disease are diabetes and high blood pressure.
+The leading causes of chronic kidney disease are diabetes and high blood pressure, in addition to:

 - Heart disease

 - Over age of 60 years